joelparkerhenderson/key-performance-indicator/README.md

 If you're interested in KPIs for other areas, then please let us know.

+<h2><a name="kpi-vs-kli-vs-kpm">KPI vs. KLI vs. KPM</a></h2>

+* A Key Performance Indicator (KPI) is the top-level concept in this guide.

+* A Key Leading Indicator (KLI) is a KPI that tends to show up earliest.

+* A Key Performance Measure (KPM) is how you measure a KPI.

-<h2><a name="meeasures-vs-metrics">Measures vs. metrics</a></h2>
+<h2><a name="meeasure-vs-metric">Measure vs. metric</a></h2>

-There is overlap between measures and metrics.
+There is overlap between a measure and a metric.

-* Measures are concrete, usually measure one thing, and are quantitative in nature (e.g. I have five apples).
+* A measures are concrete, usually measure one thing, and are quantitative in nature (e.g. I have five apples).

-* Metrics describe a quality and require a measurement baseline (I have five more apples than I did yesterday).
+* A metric describe a quality and require a measurement baseline (I have five more apples than I did yesterday).

 Examples:

-* Measures are useful for demonstrating workloads and activity
+* A measure can be useful for demonstrating workloads and activity

-* Metrics are useful for evaluating compliance, processes effectiveness, and measuring success against established objectives.
+* A metric can be useful for evaluating compliance, processes effectiveness, and measuring success against established objectives.

 <h2><a name="credits">Credits and links</a></h2>